-Bulova is one of the longest running brands in the US watch and clock-making industry.
+Bulova is one of the longest-running brands in the US watch and clock-making industry.
 This American brand was founded in 1875 in downtown New York.

 Since then, it’s been dedicated to producing accurate watches.
 Some Bulova watches, like the Accutron or the Precisionist, are considered by many horologists to have made their permanent mark in the watchmaking industry.
-Bulova watches have also been featured in many
+Bulova watches have also been featured in many films.

-Bulova also designs and produces the more stylish Caravelle (previously known as Caravelle New York), the Swiss-made Wittnauer Swiss and Marine Star that are dress watches, and of course, its signature Bulova.
+Bulova also designs and produces the more stylish Caravelle (previously known as Caravelle New York), the Swiss-made Wittnauer Swiss and Marine Star that are dress watches, and of course, it’s signature Bulova.

 Currently, Bulova, along with the aforementioned brands that it manufactures, is owned by the Citizen Watch Co.
+If after reading this brand overview you’re still interested, make sure you check out our list of recommended Bulova Men’s watches or this list of top Ladies Bulova watches.

 History of Bulova watches